cylc/cylc-admin/docs/proposal-spawn-on-d.md

 When a task output gets completed the scheduler should spawn (if not already spawned) children of that output in the waiting state and update their prerequisites directly.
-Note this only creates waiting tasks between generation of the first and last outputs dependended on, for tasks with multiple parents.
+Note this only creates waiting tasks between generation of the first and last outputs depended on, for tasks with multiple parents.

 ```
 A & B => C